 Online fashion retail trends and statistics make for an important platform to analyse your marketing and conversion rate optimisation plans.

-For example, online fashion trends in 2018, 2019 and 2020 may change with advancements in technology, customer’s buying habits and user behaviour may also change ahd have changed due to the impact of the global pandemic.
-This is why it’s always a good idea to analyse your industry data and compre fashion trends.
+For example, online fashion trends in 2018, 2019 and 2020 may change with advancements in technology, customer’s buying habits and user behaviour may also change and have shifted due to the impact of the global pandemic.
+This is why it’s always a good idea to analyse your industry data and compare fashion trends.

 One of the most significant changes in recent years has been the shift from the high street to online and then from desktop to mobile.
 In a previous SaleCycle ecommerce report we highlighted that mobile-add-to-cart rates were high on mobile compared to the actual conversion rates.
 However conversion rates on mobile are certainly improving.

 The latest data on ecommerce trends and online customer behaviour

 Brad Ward is the SEO & Content Manager at SaleCycle.
 Brad is a former magazine journalist with over 8 years experience in digital, including SEO, social media and copywriting.
 Brad has written thousands of articles for a range of different sectors including online gambling, travel, education, sports and ecommerce.